 Ansible is open source and is free to run for as many devices as you want.
 The free version is called Ansible Core and is command line driven.
 There is also a GUI version called Ansible Tower which operates a paid license model depending on how many devices you want to automate.

-To learn more about Ansible check out my Network Automation Course
+To learn more about how to use Ansible check out my Network Automation Course

 There is also a version called Ansible Engine which is the core of Ansible driven by CLI but with a paid support model from RedHat.